freddiehaddad/neovim/LOGGING_GUIDE.md

 ## Example Log Output

-When you start the editor and press : to enter command mode, you'll see:
+When you start the editor and press : to enter command mode, the following will be written to `oxidized.log`:

 ```console
 [INFO  oxidized::editor] Initializing Editor